simonduf/jchart2d-code/readme-binaries.txt

 * Started to use a new sourceforge package for each new version on sourceforge (bugreport by Ken Webb).
 !
-Optional use of standard UI menu items for menubar and popup menu (instead of thos that adapt their UI to the chart).
+Optional use of standard UI menu items for menubar and popup menu (instead of those that adapt their UI to the chart).
 !
 New menu bar available in LayoutFactory
   (see info.monitorenter.chart.layout.ChartPanel).
 * Change of grid color of chart would not fire the expected event.